mqz0211/oh-my-usb/README.md

+**IMPORTANT: Please read the [End User License Agreement (EULA)](EULA.md) before using this software.
+By using this tool, you agree to the terms outlined in the EULA.**
+---
 # Oh My USB 🔌🦆

 A stealthy Python-powered BadUSB payload generator designed for penetration testers, red teamers, and hardware hackers.